 - Follow the advice and treatment!

 Your Foot Health Professional at We Fix Feet – Podiatry & Foot Healthcare Clinics will prescribe strengthening exercises and lifestyle advice.
-In addition to this we may prescribe and fit orthotics.
-Low Level Laser Therapy has also shown to be highly effective in the recovery of Plantar Fasciitis.
+In addition to this, we may prescribe and fit orthotics.
+Lower Level Laser Therapy has also shown to be highly effective in the recovery of Plantar Fasciitis.
 Early intervention is essential to ensure a good, fast recovery – and with the right care, Plantar Fasciitis doesn’t have to stop or hinder your physical activity.

-Need pain relief right now?
+Need pain relief from Plantar Fasciitis right now?